 AUTISM ASSISTANCE DOGS – Points to Consider

-Before you begin the application process, it is important that you read this information and give it some serious thought.
-The following information is given to you so that you realize everything that is involved in applying for and having an Autism Assistance Dog.
+Before you begin the application process, it is important you read this information.
+The following information is to help you understand everything involved in applying for and having a Autism Assistance Dog.

 - Child must have a documented Autism Spectrum Disorder diagnosis

 - Child’s age at time of application’s submission: 4 to 11 years old

 - Child’s age at time of Autism Assistance Dog placement: 5 to 12 (max)

 - Child must not have fear of dogs

 - Child must not have aggressive/violent behaviors towards others

 - Home must have fenced yard (a common use area will not qualify)